All posts by scottmet99

 Grade: B+

-The film provides a good story with a tale of morality so the viewer is unsure who to root for the good guys or the bad guys.
-This gives the film substance compared to the typical action, guy film, done to death.
+The film provides a good story with a morality tale, so the viewer is unsure who to root for—the good gr tad guys.
+This gives the film substance compared to the typical action-guy film, which is done to death.

-Odd, quirky, small characters are interspersed throughout the film which adds comedy and a unique feel.
-The film is directed by David Mackenzie- up until now an unknown to me.
+Odd, quirky, minor characters are interspersed throughout the film, which adds comedy and a unique feel.

-Chris Pine and Ben Foster play Toby and Tanner, two brothers who embark on a series of small-town bank robberies to save their recently deceased mother’s ranch.
+Chris Pine and Ben Foster play Toby and Tanner, two brothers who embark on small-town bank robberies to save their recently deceased mother’s ranch.

-Tanner (Foster) is the more seasoned criminal of the two, having spent time in jail and being more volatile than his brother.
+Tanner (Foster) is the more seasoned criminal, having spent time in jail and being more volatile than his brother.
 Toby (Pine) is a family man with two kids and is more intelligent and sensible than his brother.

-They are pursued by two Texas Rangers, Marcus Hamilton (Bridges), a grizzled man-weeks away from retirement, and his partner, Alberto Parker (Gil Birmingham).
+Two Texas Rangers, Marcus Hamilton (Bridges), a grizzled man weeks away from retirement, and his partner, Alberto Parker (Gil Birmingham), pursue them.

 What I enjoyed most about this film is the authenticity of the setting.

-The film was shot in New Mexico, but, meant to be in west Texas, this is believable and the cinematography is gorgeous.
-The vastness of the land, the sticky desert heat are filmed very well.
+The film was shot in New Mexico but meant to be in West Texas.
+This is believable, and the cinematography is gorgeous.
+The vastness of the land and the sticky desert heat are filmed very well.

-Small town Texas is portrayed as tiny characters are introduced as townspeople, giving many credos to the film.
+Small-town Texas is portrayed as tiny characters introduced as townspeople, giving much credo to the film.

-My favorites are the diner waitress-smitten with the handsome Toby (and her $200 tip), and t-bone waitress- grizzled and rude after forty-four years in the same place- their sassy and abrasive behavior works and adds much to the film.
-Dale Dickey is a treat in any film and her turn as a bank employee is a joy.
+My favorites are the diner waitress-smitten with the handsome Toby (and her $200 tip), and t-bone waitress- grizzled and rude after forty-four years in the same place.
+Their sassy and abrasive behavior works and adds much to the film.

 How nice to see Chris Pine in a challenging role.
-His character is conflicted morally- not wanting to hurt anyone, he struggles with the robberies and wants to do right by his kids and his mother.
-He is a decent man caught in uncertain circumstances and Pine does an excellent job at portraying him, proving the actor is becoming more than just a pretty face.
+His character is conflicted morally.
+Not wanting to hurt anyone, he struggles with the robberies and wants to do right by his kids and mother.

-Bridges play anger quite well and how nice to see the actor succeeding career-wise in his golden years.
-His Texas Ranger character is determined to uphold the law, but below the surface is more than a bit worried about his upcoming retirement, closing a chapter in his life that undoubtedly is important to him.
+Bridges plays anger quite well, and it is nice to see the actor succeeding career-wise in his golden years.
+His Texas Ranger character is determined to uphold the law.
+Still, below the surface, he is more than a bit worried about his upcoming retirement, closing a chapter in his life that is undoubtedly important to him.

-His relationship with his partner is jovial, and buddy-like, but is there an underlying physical attraction between the men?
-The film does not go there, but perhaps on a subconscious level, it is hinted at.
+His relationship with his partner is jovial and buddy-like, but is there an underlying physical attraction between the men?

-A fantastic scene laced with tension occurs near the end of the film when two of the main characters are killed.
-It is a stand-off of sorts, atop a desert mountain ridge.
+A fantastic scene laced with tension occurs near the film’s end when two of the main characters are killed.
+It is a stand-off of sorts atop a desert mountain ridge.
 One of the characters loses it, which results in a shoot-out and a shocking loss of life.

-The scene is great in that it is good, old-fashioned shoot ’em up done well.
+The scene is excellent in that it is a good, old-fashioned shoot ’em up done well.

-Hell or High Water is a gritty action film that contains great elements, nice characterization, and good, clean fun.
-A throwback to a crime-western of long ago, without the standard stock characters.
+Hell or High Water (2016) is a gritty action film with excellent elements, nice characterization, and clean fun.
+It’s a throwback to a long-time crime western without the standard stock characters.

-This film is more layered than the traditional sort of film and is intelligently written, thereby achieving something unique in its own right.
+This film is more layered than the traditional and intelligently written, achieving something unique.

 Oscar Nominations: Best Picture, Best Supporting Actor-Jeff Bridges, Best Original Screenplay, Best Film Editing

-Independent Spirit Award Nominations: Best Supporting Male-Ben Foster (won), Best Screenplay, Best Editing
+Independent Spirit Award Nominations: 1 win-Best Supporting Male-Ben Foster (won), Best Screenplay, Best Editing

 London Has Fallen-2016